rish987/nvim-lspconfig-test/README.md

 ## Fixing problems

-An issue titled for your language server will automatically be created if your tests fail on a run. *Do not* close these tests manually!
+An issue titled for your language server will automatically be created if your tests fail on a run. *Do not* close these issues manually!
 They will be automatically closed on a subsequent run where your tests pass.